Matthias-Merzenich/knightt-results/readme.txt

 knightt is a spaceship search program by Tim Coe.
-It is designed to investigate the complete spaceship tree for spaceships of a given speed, period, and symmetry.
-For any (2*PERIOD + 1) phases of a row that is part of a ship of the given type the search outputs the shortest ship containing those phases.
+It is designed to investigate the complete spaceship tree for spaceships of a given speed, period, width, and symmetry.
+For any (2*PERIOD + 1) phases of a row tha is part of a ship of the given type the search outputs the shortest ship containing those phases.
 A complete search gives a set of spaceships that could be used to construct any possible spaceship of that type and width.

 This collection contains the output of completed knightt searches.
 A small number of results from incomplete searches are also included.

 The files are presented in gzipped RLE format and can be read directly by the latest version of Golly.
 The collection is sorted by speed.
-File names indicate the speed, width and symmetry of the search.
+File names indicate the speed, width, and symmetry of the search.
 The symmetry codes are as follows:

 n = asymmetry